c0des1ayr/aria2-static-build/README.md

 SSL certificates location may vary from different distributions.
 E.g: Ubuntu uses `/etc/ssl/certs/ca-certificates.crt`, but CentOS uses `/etc/pki/tls/certs/ca-bundle.crt`.

 It's impossible to detect certificates location in all distributions.
-See issue: [openssl/openssl#7481](https://github.com/openssl/openssl/issues/7481).
-But luckily most distributions may contains a symbol link `/etc/ssl/cert.pem` which point to the actual file path.
+See issue: [openssl/openssl#7481](https://github.co/openssl/openssl/issues/7481).
+But luckily most distributions may contains a symbolic link `/etc/ssl/cert.pem` which points to the actual file path.

-So I set compile options `--openssldir=/etc/ssl/` for openssl/libressl.
-Which works for most distributions.
+So [abcfy2](https://github.com/abcfy2) set the compile option `--openssldir=/etc/ssl/` for openssl/libressl, which works for most distributions.

-If your environment contains file `/etc/ssl/openssl.cnf` or `/etc/ssl/cert.pem`, you were luckly and you can use my build out-of-box.
+If your environment contains file `/etc/ssl/openssl.cnf` or `/etc/ssl/cert.pem`, you were luckly and you can use this build out-of-the-box.

 But if your environment does not contain any of the files, you have to do one of the following settings to make https request could work.